 Who is a Candidate for a Skin Graft?

-At SuperGroup, PLLC, our plastic surgeons are experienced in handling all types of skin graft, including those that come with higher levels of complexity.
+At SuperGroup, PLLC, our surgeons are experienced in handling all types of skin graft, including those that come with higher levels of complexity.
 We often recommend skin grafts for patients who meet any of the following criteria:

 - You have a significant skin infection.